-&lt;sup>2 This means resits of all the tests within a study unit.
+2 This means resits of all the tests within a study unit.

-$^3$ Camera surveillance of the student or students during an $\underline{\text{unrecorded}}$ test, using for example Canvas, Teams, etc.
+3 Camera surveillance of the student or students during an unrecorded test, using for example Canvas, Teams, etc.

-&lt;sup>4 Surveillance of the student or students using special proctoring software, such as Proctorio.
+4 Surveillance of the student or students using special proctoring software, such as Proctorio.

-&lt;sup>5 In Osiris, a comma is used, based on the Dutch grading system (e.g. 7,0).
+5 In Osiris, a comma is used, based on the Dutch grading system (e.g. 7,0).

-&lt;sup>6 Final phase: when all grades are known.
+6 Final phase: when all grades are known.

-- 7. Examination results, if a pass, obtained at foreign universities will be registered as a P (pass).
+- 6. Examination results of 6.0 or higher are a pass. - Examination results, if a pass, obtained at foreign universities will be registered as a P (pass).
 Examination results obtained at Dutch universities will be adopted one-to-one, with due regard for the provisions in paragraph 5. - 8.
 Credits may only be issued for a study unit if the study unit has been completed with a pass mark. - 9.
 If more than one examination or test result has been recorded in Osiris for one and the same unit of study, the highest grade will apply.